Self-Supervised Graph Representation Learning for Neuronal Morphologies: Results

 \subsection{Morphological embeddings differentiate between spiny/aspiny cells and layers}

-We first use t-SNE to map the learned embeddings of the ABA dataset into 2D and visualize them (Fig.~\ref{fig:tsne}).
-A clear separation between spiny and aspiny neurons can be observed (see Fig.~\ref{fig:tsne}A), indicating that our learned representation captures meaningful biological differences of the neuronal morphologies.
+To evaluate the capability of \textsc{GraphDINO} to capture essential features of 3D neuronal shapes purely data-driven, we train \textsc{GraphDINO} on the BBP dataset and use t-distributed stochastic neighbor embedding (t-SNE) \citep{Vandermaaten08} to map the learned embeddings of the BBP dataset into 2D (Fig.~\ref{fig2}) for visualization.
+A clear separation between spiny and aspiny neurons can be observed (see Fig.~\ref{fig2}\textbf{A}), indicating that our learned representation captures meaningful biological differences of the neuronal morphologies.

-Next, we ask whether the learned embeddings capture the laminar location of the neurons.
-Indeed, this is the case (Fig.~\ref{fig:tsne}B): For the aspiny neurons (lower cluster), adjacent layers are also adjacent in the embedding, i.e. layer 1 (L1) neurons are next to layer 2/3 (L2/3) neurons etc.; the same is true for the spiny neurons (upper cluster).

-Interestingly, some of the spiny L2/3 neurons end up in the aspiny cluster in the layer 2/3 region.
-These are the wide and short L2/3 neurons, whose size and dendritic tree is morphologically similar to aspiny neurons in the same layer.
-Furthermore, they are one of the few spiny cells with an extensively recorded axonal tree, similar to the aspiny neurons.
+Interestingly, some of the spiny neurons end up in the aspiny cluster (Fig.~\ref{fig2}\textbf{A} bottom right).
+These are inverted L6 neurons (Fig.~\ref{fig2}\textbf{F} Cluster 15), whose size and dendritic tree are morphologically similar to the surrounding aspiny neurons that also show a downwards bias in the dendritic tree.